-Designing a website for how you want to see it is simple.
-Bright red and white may be your colour scheme, but is it user friendly?
-I doubt it is when put in to practise.
-The red begins to become painful on the eyes of the user and they quickly leave the site.
-This happens because you have designed your site around your branding and colour scheme rather than how a user would be seeing it and the experience they would be expecting.
+When it comes to designing websites, it's easy creating a design that you like, and as long as you're happy with it, it doesn't matter whether you're using bright red coupled with bright blue.
+At the end of the day, as long as you're using your colour scheme, that's the main, but is it user-friendly?
+I doubt it is when put into practice.
+The red begins to become painful on the eyes of the user, and they quickly leave the site.
+This happens because you have designed your site around your branding and colour scheme rather than how a user would see it and the experience they would expect.

-You can ask experts in web design to help you make your site more user-friendly, but in the end they'll only be able to give you generic advice.
-In order to design for your users, you have to ask your users what they would like to see.
-They are the only ones that will be able to give you advice on what looks good and what doesn't, as well as what they would expect to see that's missing.
+You can ask experts in web design to help you make your site more user-friendly, but in the end, they'll only be able to give you generic advice.
+To design for your users, you have to ask your users what they would like to see.
+They are the only ones who can advise you on what looks good and what doesn't.

 So, How do I build a website for my visitors?

-You probably have an idea for a website, or looked through templates and come up with a design that you like, and you've picked your favourite colours (or the colours of the business) and thought it looked pretty good.
+Unless you have experience building websites, you've probably looked through templates and come up with a design you like.
+Next, you chose your favourite colours (or the colours of the business) and thought it looked pretty good.
+Once you've got the basics in place, it's time to add images and content.

 But at the end of the day, this may not be the look that your existing and potential customers are looking for.
 It may be so far from it that it puts them off.
-You have to convince them that your services are better than your competitors and that you're able to solve the problems that they have.
+So, what do you need to look for and improve to ensure your website is attractive to your visitors?

-In order to do this, you need to make sure your website is easy to follow and navigate through.
-Also you need to make sure that your visitors can easily find the information they are looking for.
-This means you need to understand how your clients will be interacting with your site, by understanding this, you will be able to iron out any design flaws that will make it hard for people to interact.
-Generally, users don't like to click on much, so the fewer the clicks, the better.
+You must ensure your website is easy to follow and navigate through.
+You also need to make sure that your visitors can easily find the information they are looking for.
+This means you need to understand how your clients will interact with your site.
+There are quite a few areas of websites that can be improved to help users, but a good place to start is with the understanding that generally, users don't like to click on much, so the fewer the clicks, the better.

-- You put yourself in the shoes of your visitors.
-You navigate around the site as they would and interact in ways that they would.
-If you find you get stuck or the information is hard to find, then you may need to consider a redesign.
+A quick and simple way of understanding how a visitor would use your site is to put yourself in their shoes.
+Navigate around the site as they would and interact in ways they would.
+If you get stuck or the information is hard to find, you may need to consider a redesign.

 How to see your site through the eyes of a visitor

 This can be hard to achieve on your own.
-So here's some tips that you can use in order to try and see your site how a visitor would.
+So, we've compiled three tips you can use to try and see your site how a visitor would.

 1. The Blur Test

-The blur test (often referred to as the squint test) is a design technique that is used in order to find what the eye is drawn to.
+The blur test (often referred to as the squint test) is a design technique used to find what the eye is drawn to.

 The idea is to look at a blurred version of the page to see what elements stand out.
-The element that stands out the most should be related to the purpose of the page you are looking at.
-For example, if you want to be contacted then the contact details / contact form should stand out the most.
+The elements that stand out the most should be related to the purpose of the page you are looking at.
+For example, if you want to be contacted, the contact details/contact form should stand out the most.

-What do you think we want you seeing on this page?
-If you think it's the blue button in the middle of the image then you're right.
+What do you think we want you to notice on this page?
+You're right if you think it's the blue button in the middle of the image.
 That blue button is the call to action for you to contact us.
-Also you can still see the logo, so your brand identity is also getting through.
+Also, you can still see the logo, so our brand identity is also getting through.

-This is a simple test which involves you showing a colleague / friend / family member an image of your website for five seconds and then hiding the image.
-You then ask them what they can remember from the website.
-This can help you understand if your calls to action are clear enough or if your headlines are memorable.
+A simple test in which you show a colleague/friend/family member an image of your website for five seconds and then hide the image.
+Then, ask them what they can remember from the website.
+This can help you understand whether any of the elements of your design stand out or whether you need to rethink anything.

-Five seconds may not seem like long, but if you have a visitor which is browsing different sites trying to find the information they are looking for, they may give in after this amount of time.
+Five seconds may not seem like long, but if you have a visitor browsing different sites trying to find the information they are looking for, they may move away from your website after this length of time.
 So make sure it's clear.

-If you don't have anyone you can ask for this, then try fivesecondtest.com, which will allow you to try it for free, by showing it to other users and asking for their feedback.
+If you don't have anyone you can ask for this, then try fivesecondtest.com, which allows you to try it for free by showing it to other users and asking for their feedback.

 3. Heuristic Testing